constraintAutomaton/Traveling-with-a-Map/review/letter.md

 Below we provide a point-by-point response, organized by reviewer.
 For each comment we describe our **Response** (our position or reasoning, where relevant) and the corresponding **Change** to the manuscript.

-To make the revisions easy to locate, all changes are colour-coded in the revised manuscript:
+To make the revisions easy to locate, all changes are color-coded in the revised manuscript:

 - **Reviewer 1** changes are shown in **blue**;
 - **Reviewer 2** changes are shown in **orange**;